This segment of the website is best viewed on a Pc, Laptop, or Tablet device to get the best experience with the Navigation.

 between King's Lynn and Wolferton in 1898.

-1936 January King George V body was taken from Wolferton To London to be laid in state.
+1936, King George V's body was taken from Wolferton To London to be laid in state.

 1937 The platforms at Hunstanton were extended due to extended traffic.

-Holiday traffic was at its peak with up to 6 trains a hour arriving in the morning.
+Holiday traffic was at its peak, with up to 6 trains an hour arriving in the morning.

-And departing at night time in busy periods.
+And they were departing back home at night time in busy periods.

 1952 The body of King George VI was taken by railway from Wolferton to London.